Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Extending Extended Cognition: Generative AI's New Challenges

-{Being the fastest growing digital service in history }{(Hu \& Hu, 2023)}{, ChatGPT and similar generative technologies producing text (Gemini, LLama, Mixtral, Claude, etc.), images (Dall-e, Midjourney, Stable Diffusion), music (Udio, Aiva, WavTool) or video (Sora, Pika Labs, or Runway) are part of our cognitive resources.
-Moreover, generative AI services, increasingly involve the disposal of joint human-machine creative digital spaces (Canvas on ChatGPT, NotebookML on Gemini, Artefacts on Claude or NotebookLlama) and complementarily, digital productive environments (from Gdocs and Gmail to the Microsoft or Adobe suits) incorporate generative AI support for a variety of creative tasks (from email writing to image editing).
-What are our theoretical resources to accommodate these tools and environments to our best understanding of how human cognition emerges out of recurrent agent-environment interactions?}
+Being the fastest growing digital service in history \citep{Hu2023}, ChatGPT and similar generative technologies producing text (Gemini, LLama, Mixtral, Claude, etc.), images (Dall-e, Midjourney, Stable Diffusion), music (Udio, Aiva, WavTool) or video (Sora, Pika Labs, or Runway) are part of our cognitive resources.
+Moreover, generative AI services, increasingly involve the disposal of joint human-machine creative digital spaces (Canvas on ChatGPT, NotebookML on Gemini, Artefacts on Claude or NotebookLlama) and complementarily, digital productive environments (from Gdocs and Gmail to the Microsoft or Adobe suites) incorporate generative AI support for a variety of creative tasks (from email writing to image editing).
+What are our theoretical resources to accommodate these tools and environments to our best understanding of how human cognition emerges out of recurrent agent-environment interactions?

-\subsection{Extended cognition theories and the challenge of generative environments}
+\subsection{Extended Cognition Theories and the Challenge of Generative Environments}

-{M}{any philosophical accounts, particularly during the 20th century, have emphasised }{the role of the technical environment}{~in human cognition and experience.
-Notable examples include Haraway's cyborgs and situated knowledge }{(Haraway, 1991)}{, Stiegler's Heideggerian account of technique }{(1998)}{~and Hutchins' distributed cognition approach }{(1995)}{.
-However, the extended mind hypothesis }{(Clark \& Chalmers, 1998)}{~marks the first significant attempt, within philosophy of mind to strongly argue on the triviality of retaining the mind, within the boundaries of the skul}{l.
-This hypothesis, rooted in a functionalist philosophy of mind, coined the parity principle as the main support for its argument: if a process considered cognitive when performed by the brain can also be instantiated including elements of the environment, then those elements are cognitive to the same extent as the brain.}
+Many philosophical accounts, particularly during the 20th century, have emphasised the role of the technical environment in human cognition and experience.
+Notable examples include Haraway's cyborgs and situated knowledge \citep{Haraway1991}, Stiegler's Heideggerian account of technique \citep{Stiegler1998} and Hutchins' distributed cognition approach \citep{Hutchins1995}.
+However, the extended mind hypothesis \citep{Clark1998extended} marks the first significant attempt, within philosophy of mind, to strongly argue on the triviality of retaining the mind within the boundaries of the skull.
+This hypothesis, rooted in a functionalist philosophy of mind, coined the parity principle as the main support for its argument: if a process considered cognitive when performed by the brain can also be instantiated including elements of the environment, then those elements are cognitive to the same extent as the brain.